trialsnet-project/trialsnet-project.github.io/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/unsplash-image-1.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "Trials Supported By Smart Networks Beyond 5G."
+excerpt: "TRials Supported By Smart Networks Beyond 5G."

 ---
 **Motivation**\: Smart Cities have already attracted attention as one of the possible solutions to improve “livability” and people’s quality of life.
 Beyond 5G and 6G are candidate technologies to positively impact aspects of immense social value as sustainability, resilience, inclusion, trust, security, etc.'